How we use your information:

 The information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask for but it might affect your application if you don’t.

-We might ask you to participate in assessment days complete tests or occupational personality profile questionnaires; and/or to attend an interview – or a combination of these.
+We might ask you to participate in an assessment day to complete tests or occupational personality profile questionnaires; and/or to attend an interview – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test or we might take interview notes.
-This information is held by M.i.
-Media.
+This information is held by MI Media.

-If you are unsuccessful following assessment for the position you have applied for, we will retain your details for a period of up to six months for the purpose of contacting you if any further suitable vacancies arise.
+If you are unsuccessful following assessment for the position you have applied for, we will retain your details for a period of up to six months for the purpose of contacting you if any further suitable vacancies arise and for auditing purposes.

 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.